 No matter what type of funding you are applying for, start by completing the Free Application for Federal Student Aid or FAFSA.
 The FAFSA is used to determine eligibility for most of types of financial assistance.

-Scholarships - Scholarships are based on both need and merit and do not have to be repaid.
+Scholarships - Scholarships for undergraduate and graduate students are based on both need and merit and do not have to be repaid.
 The college will email you directly when funds are available, through your USF HEALTH EMAIL ONLY.
 Each scholarship has specific rules on eligibility requirements.
 Information is available through private organizations and the USF Office of University Scholarships and Financial Aid Services.
 Many private organizations also provide scholarship opportunities, so conduct your own search or use some of these suggestions:

 - Graduate Assistantships - The College of Nursing offers graduate teaching and research assistantships to qualified students.
 More information can be found here.